racinmat/PDDL-docker/README.md

 # PDDL task - docker Images & FAQ

+In this readme, I suggest you to create some simple scripts which helps you with handling the docker container or running the planners.
+ All scripts presented are available this repository, so you can download them from here.

 ## Installing docker images and running docker containers for PDDL solvers

 This should work for every OS (Windows, Mac OS, Linux...)